pacha/vem-doc/content/docs/tutorial.rst

 key performs an action.
 Each one of these two options is known as a *mode* and you can switch from one to another at any time.

-The names of these two main modes are —there are others but these are the most
+The names of these two main modes are:
-important:

 * **Insert mode**: characters get inserted into the text as you type (except ``Ctrl-<key>`` combinations, which perform actions).